Hotspot Shield developed its own proprietary VPN protocol known as Catapult Hydra, which is both good and bad.

 Plus, the logging policy isn’t that great either.

 All things considered, I’d say if you prefer privacy while torrenting, then this service leaves a lot to be desired.

 Check out ExpressVPN instead if you value your privacy above all.

-Hotspot Shield Speed
+Is Hotspot Shield Fast Enough?

 When I first heard of Hotspot Shield, like most popular VPN providers, Pango claimed that it was the fastest VPN around.